lusan23/study-log/data_structs/graphs/readme.md

 For more details, refer to the docstrings provided in the code.

-## `vertices.py`
+## `Vertex`

-The `vertices.py` file defines the `Vertex` class, representing vertices in a graph.
+`Vertex` class, representing vertices in a graph.
 Each vertex stores data and edges pointing to other vertices.
 Functionalities include creating a vertex, accessing and updating data and edges, pointing an edge to another vertex, updating the edge of the pointed vertex, and generating a list of connected vertices.

 ### Usage